Last Updated on June 22, 2023

 The O-1 visa category is for people who possess extraordinary ability in the sciences, arts, education, business and athletics.

-To obtain an O-1 visa, a written advisory opinion might be required in the application from a peer group (including labor organizations) or a person designated by the group with expertise in the beneficiary’s area of specialization.
+To obtain an O-1, a written advisory opinion might be required in the application from a peer group (including labor organizations) or a person designated by the group with expertise in the beneficiary’s area of specialization.
 Not all O-1 visas require this written advisory opinion.

 How Long Does The O-1 Visa Last?

 The O-1 visa has an initial stay period of three years.
-After that, individuals can apply for renewals and the government may grant unlimited extensions up to one year.
-This means the total stay for the O-1 visa varies.
+After that, individuals can apply for renewals, and the government may grant unlimited extensions for up to one year.
+This means the total stay for the O-1 varies.

 If the temporary nature of the assignment changes, we recommend that you speak to an attorney.

 - Premium processing: Employers can pay the $2,500 premium processing fee when available.
 This means USCIS will adjudicate the O-1 petition within 15 calendar days.
 With premium processing, USCIS is required to approve, issue a request for evidence or deny the visa petition within 15 calendar days.

 Envoy Global can help you navigate the O-1 visa and other immigration matters by combining top immigration law firms and a robust technology platform.
 If you’re seeking to simplify your company’s immigration program, contact us to learn more.

 If the foreign national is outside the U.S., they likely will need to apply for a visa to enter the U.S. in the specific visa category prior to entering the U.S. in the specific status.

 Content in this publication is not intended as legal advice, nor should it be relied on as such.
 For additional information on the issues discussed, consult an Envoy-affiliated attorney or another qualified professional.